bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 and `ssGSEA
 <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7>`__.

-Under the plot configuration settings, users can split the samples by a phenotype class (e.g., tissue, cell type, or gender) using the ``split`` by setting.
+Under the plot configuration settings, usesrs can select to display a static or interactive hetmap.
-In addition, users can specify the top N = (50, 500) features to be used in the heatmap.
+Users can also split the samples by a phenotype class (e.g., tissue, cell type, or gender) using the ``split`` by setting.
+In addition, users can specify the top N = (50, 150, 500) features to be used in the heatmap.
  The ordering of top features is selected under ``top mode``.
 The criteria to select the top features are:

 * SD - features with the highest standard deviation across all the samples,
 * specific - features that are overexpressed in each phenotype class compared to the rest, or by
 * PCA - by principal components.

+The number of gene clusters to be displayed can be selected under ``K``.
 Users can also choose between 'relative' or 'absolute' expression scale.
-Labels for row and columsn can be shown or hidden by selecting ``Show row labels`` and ``Show column labels``.
 Under the ``CexCol`` and ``CexRow`` settings, it is also possible to adjust the font sizes for the column and row labels.

 .. figure:: figures/psc3.1.0.png